vprusso/couch_money/README.md

 # Couch Money

-A toy project made for the YouTube video found here: XXX
+A toy project made for the YouTube video found here: https://www.youtube.com/watch?v=l1eLu-HL-fc

 The purpose of this program is to allow you to keep track of your miscellaneous gift cards, balances, etc. found on various websites and aggregate them all into one place.